-Thanks to the Setting Every Community Up for Retirement Enhancement Act of 2019, older workers with earned income—including those who’ve already started taking required minimum distributions (RMDs)1 at age 72—can now make contributions to tax-deferred traditional IRA accounts.
+Older workers with earned income—including those who’ve already started taking required minimum distributions (RMDs)1 at age 72—can make contributions to tax-deferred traditional IRA accounts.
 But does it make sense to do so?

 “Under the right circumstances, contributing to an IRA as an older worker can complement your tax strategy,” says Hayden Adams, CPA, CFP®, director of tax and financial planning at the Schwab Center for Financial Research.
 For example, contributing could make sense if you want to:

 1. Lower your taxable income

 If you earn less than $78,000 in 2022 ($129,000 if married) or don’t have access to a workplace retirement plan, you may be able to deduct traditional IRA contributions, thereby reducing your taxable income for the year (up to the annual contribution limit of $7,000 for those ages 50 and older).

 If your deductible contributions reduce your income to less than $25,000 ($32,000 if married), you can even avoid having your Social Security benefits taxed.
 (Admittedly, this is quite a low ceiling and may not be possible for retirees with significant savings.)

 2. Benefit from a lower tax bracket in retirement

 Making tax-deductible contributions to a traditional IRA now, if eligible, allows you to defer paying taxes until you’re in a potentially lower tax bracket in retirement.
 This could be especially advantageous for workers who expect to retire in the next few years and want to beef up their savings before they leave the workforce.

 3. Perform a backdoor Roth conversion